tushar-sharma1/WalletGenie/README.md

 # WalletGenie 🧞‍♂️

-WalletGenie is an AI-powered savings advisor built for the Google Antigravity Hackathon.
-It analyzes your bank statements (CSV) and helps you plan your savings using Gemini.
+WalletGenie is an AI-powered savings advisor built  It analyzes your bank statements (CSV) and helps you plan your savings using Gemini.

 ## ✨ Key Features